Letter by Congress leaders unfortunate, says Gehlot | Politics

 Letter by Congress leaders unfortunate, says Gehlot

-While two dozen Congress leaders, including some ex ministers, have written to party president Sonia Gandhi for overhaul of the organizational structure and changes to the leadership, some leaders close to Rahul have also written to the CWC pressing for the Gandhi scion's return as chief.
-The letter by former ministers and some MPs was believed to have been written a few weeks ago and sets the stage for a stormy CWC meeting where issues flagged by dissenters are expected to be discussed and debated.

-Gehlot said Congress president Sonia Gandhi took reins of the party in 1998 and despite all challenges, she continued holding the party united.
+He said Congress president Sonia Gandhi took reins of the party in 1998 and despite all challenges, she continued holding the party united.
 "She became the party president in 1998 in challenging circumstances and has been the saviour of the party.
+She took all challenges head on.
 Today, despite her health issues, she is still holding the 'Congress Kunba' (party) united.
 Is it a small thing?"
 Gehlot added.

-"Democracy is under threat and a struggle for saving democracy is going on and therefore, we should not step back.
-The Gandhi family has kept the party united and in the time of crisis; we need them," he said..
+Ahead of the Congress Working Committee meeting on Monday, different voices have emerged within the party with one section comprising sitting MPs and former ministers demanding a collective leadership, while another group has sought the return of Rahul Gandhi to the helm.
+Some Congress leaders, including ex-ministers, have written to party president Sonia Gandhi for the overhaul of the organisational structure and changes to the leadership.

+The letter by former ministers and some MPs was believed to have been written a few weeks ago and sets the stage for a stormy Congress Working Committee meeting on Monday where issues flagged by dissenters are expected to be discussed and debated.
+Gehlot said Sonia Gandhi declined to take up the post of prime minister and none of her family members became PM or minister at the Centre in three decades.

 ALSO READ